 However, if you have established that your agency is a Data Processor, you need to:

 - work with your agency to put together contracts or SLAs to define how they can interact with the data (Data Processing Agreements).
-The Data Protection Officer is key to this as they can interpret the law and help get these in place.

 - establish whether there are “sub”-Data Processors involved, understand what they have access to, why they have access and then remove that access or get agreements in place.
-Again, the Data Protection Officer is key.

 - establish written instructions and guidelines on how personal data can be processed by the Data Processor.